Daily care for the first week

 - Hold the button with one hand and use the other hand to connect and disconnect the tubing.

-- To connect the extension set: line up the black line on the extension set with the black line on the button.
+- While continuing to hold the button with one hand, please connect the extension tubing: line up the black line on the extension set with the black line on the button.
 Push down and turn to the right to lock in place.

-- To disconnect the extension set: Line up the black line on the extension set with the black line on the button.
+- While continuing to hold the button with one hand, please disconnect the extension set: Line up the black line on the extension set with the black line on the button.
 Lift up and remove the tubing.
 The feeding extension set should be disconnected once the tube can be clamped.
-It must be washed after each use and replaced with a new one once a week.
+It must be washed with soap and water after each use and replaced with a new one once a week.

 Venting and burping the tube